Exploring Telemedicine

 Now, medical bills are going to be expensive, however, healthcare costs are typically reduced compared to in person visits.
 Telemedicine can cut costs when eliminating the need for in-person visits, because there are no costs associated with maintaining physical facilities, and money is saved from transportation, parking, and missed appointments for both the doctor and patients.

 Telemedicine can help prevent costly complications and hospitalizations in the long run.
-For example, Patient A feels the first signs of a cold, and schedules an in person appointment.
+For example, a scenario can include Patient A, who feels the first signs of a cold and schedules an in-person appointment.
 The office is booked, and they end up having the appointment 8 days later.
 The cold worsened, resulted in a sinus infection, and they had to pay for antibiotics.
-In comparison, patient B also feels a cold developing, and are developing a sinus infection, but the appointment occurred 30 minutes after calling.
-The doctor caught the signs and planned for a prevention protocol before diagnosis.
+In comparison, patient B also feels a cold developing and a sinus infection is likely.
+However, the appointment occurred 30 minutes after calling.
+The doctor caught the signs and planned for a prevention protocol.
 Patient B did not end up needing antibiotics and discovered the infection before it became serious.
+This is an example of how telemedicine can drastically change the medical process.